ubidots/ubidots-c/README.rst

 UbidotsCollection*  coll         Pointer to the collection made by ubidots_collection_init()
 ==================  ===========  =================================

-Frees a collection after it is no longer needed.
+Free a collection after it is no longer needed.